rsmaller/carg/README.md

 ```

 Below is an example of the initializer and setter in conjunction.
-Keeping everything in mind, the string variable would need to be initialized first:
+Keeping everything in mind, the char variable would need to be initialized first:

 ```
-basicArgInit(char *, myString, "default", NO_FLAGS);
+basicArgInit(char, myString, 'c', NO_FLAGS);
 ```

 All arguments should be initialized before setting them, so let's add an int argument also: